WinVector/Examples/SparkTips/SparkHandles/SparkHandles.md

 The idea is: place all of the above functions into a shared script or package, and then use them to organize loading your `Spark` data references.
 With this practice you will have much less "spaghetti code", better document intent, and have a versatile workflow.

-The principles we are using are:
+The principles we are using include:

 -   Keep configuration out of code (i.e., maintain the file list in a spreadsheet).
 This makes working with others much easier.
 -   Treat configuration as data (i.e., make sure the configuration is a nice regular table so that you can use `R` tools such as `tidyr::unnest()` to work with it).